rust-lang/rust/doc/tutorial.md

 This will provide a synonym, `MonsterSize`, for unsigned integers.
 It will not actually create a new, incompatible type—`MonsterSize` and `uint` can be used interchangeably, and using one where the other is expected is not a type error.
+In that sense, types declared with `type` are *structural*: their meaning follows from their structure, and their names are irrelevant in the type system.

-To create data types which are not synonyms, `struct` and `enum` can be used.
+Sometimes, you want your data types to be *nominal* instead of structural: you want their name to be part of their meaning, so that types with the same structure but different names are not interchangeable.
+Rust has two ways to create nominal data types: `struct` and `enum`.
 They're described in more detail below, but they look like this:

 ~~~~
 enum HidingPlaces {